matefs/typescript-design-patterns/README.md

     2. When you do something similar for the second time, cringe at having to repeat but do the same thing anyway.
     3. When you do something for the third time, start refactoring.

-Feel free to explore the examples and contribute to this repository.
-If you have any questions or suggestions, please feel free to reach out.

 ### References: